 Cresston was also a panel speaker on the CLE "Unbundled Practice – Ethical and Practical Considerations in Providing Limited Scope Legal Services."

-Cresston is a member of the Minnesota State Bar Association, the Hennepin County Bar Association, the Ramsey County Bar Association, the Hmong American Bar Association, the Minnesota Asian Pacific American Bar Association, and the Minnesota Lavender Bar Association.
+Cresston is a member of the Minnesota State Bar Association, the Hennepin County Bar Association, the Ramsey County Bar Association, the Minnesota Asian Pacific American Bar Association, and the Minnesota Lavender Bar Association.